Skip to main content

 When you receive a 429 response, wait before retrying:

-async function captureWithBackoff(client, options) {
+async function captureWithBackoff(url, options) {

 const maxRetries = 5;